globocom/glog-cli/README.md

 Usage
 --------
+Glog-CLI enables you to make searche using the official Graylog search query language, to understand how to make queries please see the documentation [http://docs.graylog.org/en/2.1/pages/queries.html].

-Once you've installed glogcli, it's time to run some commands, try one of the following:
+Once you've installed the tool now it's time to run some commands, the following:

 > glogcli -h mygraylog.server.com -u john.doe -p password -@ "10 minutes ago" "source:my-app-server"